drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### Transferrable SAR's
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-Although the four scaffolds were structurally unrelated, the 3D modeling strategy allowed any structure-activity relationship result found in one series to be successfully applied to the other series' and this was used extensively throughout the design process.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/transferrable-sars-c56115f6'><i class='fa fa-play' aria-hidden='true'></i></button>Although the four scaffolds were structurally unrelated, the 3D modeling strategy allowed any structure-activity relationship result found in one series to be successfully applied to the other series' and this was used extensively throughout the design process.

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/aliskiren_tranfer2.png){: loading=lazy }
 ##### Example of Transferrable SAR's
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-To illustrate the successful transfer of SAR's between series, one example is given here.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/example-transferrable-sars-ab390aaf'><i class='fa fa-play' aria-hidden='true'></i></button>To illustrate the successful transfer of SAR's between series, one example is given here.
 In order to form a hydrogen bond with Ser-219, the dialkoxy tail of the phenoxy series had to be placed at the meta position of the benzene ring.
 When transferring this knowledge to the salicylamide series, a 2D representation of the molecules was insufficient to deduce the correct positioning of the dialkoxy tail.
 Only by viewing the molecules in 3D can we see that the dialkoxy chain has to be copied to the ortho position of the salicylamide benzene ring to ensure good 3D mimicry.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.